 Client & Supplier Relationships

-Client relationships in the media industry are extremely short.
+Client relationships in the creative and media industries are extremely short.
 The average client relationship for a UK public relations firm is just over 2 years – that’s shorter than many people have a mobile phone contract.

 Numerous factors can cause an ending of such relationships: enticement of competitors, a change in personnel, campaign results not meeting expectations, contractual review periods, availability of budgets, a change in objectives, breakdowns of communication, loss of confidence, or simply a change of heart or chemistry.

 Mediation is frequently applied to relationships between clients and suppliers.
 It’s very common for clients and suppliers to enter mediation to resolve disputes about contractual matters as well as complaints about payment or the standard of goods and services delivered.
-In these circumstances, mediation can even be court ordered.
+In these circumstances, courts in the UK can even direct disputing parties to enter mediation.

 Although mediation is often deployed to relationships experiencing a rupture, mediation can also be applied before tensions rise out of control.
-Mediation can help during the early and often rocky stages of a client relationship or as a relationship retention exercise at the every first sign that a relationship may be at risk, or on an onoing basis.
+Mediation can help during the early and often rocky stages of a client relationship, as a relationship retention exercise at the every first sign that a relationship may be at risk, or even on an ongoing basis.